Account settings and security

 *May 29th, 2023*

-Uptime percentage is now calculated with four digits precision which allows us to better calculate your long time SLA.
+Uptime percentage is now calculated with four digits precision, allowing more accurate long-term SLA calculations.
 For example, 99.9999% uptime means that your service can be down for 31 seconds per year.

 Badges also got updated with four digits precision.